ScilifelabDataCentre/dds_web/SPRINTLOG.md

 - Change the error raised upon attempt to download data after a password reset to an AuthenticationError to avoid getting an alert ([#1571](https://github.com/ScilifelabDataCentre/dds_web/pull/1571))
 - Filter out the MaintenanceModeException from the logs ([#1573](https://github.com/ScilifelabDataCentre/dds_web/pull/1573))
 - Bugfix: Quick and dirty change to prevent `dds ls --tree` from failing systematically ([#1575](https://github.com/ScilifelabDataCentre/dds_web/pull/1575)
+- Modify the monitor usage command to send warning to the affected unit as well as Data Centre([#1562](https://github.com/ScilifelabDataCentre/dds_web/pull/1562))